 - LEDs get much better yields for the same wattage when compared to CFLs because LED lights provide a better spectrum to flowering plants.
 Basically, for the same amount of electricity, LEDs will produce more bud during your grow.

 - CFLs also need to be readjusted on a daily basis because the light distribution needs to change as the plants grow, unlike LEDs, which sit in a panel.

-- LED lights also give off way less heat that CFLs with the same wattage.
-Some of the fancier models come with built in heatsinks and built in fans which allow plants to keep their ambient temperatures without much additional hardware.
+- LED lights also give off way less heat than CFLs with the same wattage.
+Some of the fancier models come with built-in heatsinks and built-in fans which allow plants to keep their ambient temperatures without much additional hardware.